-For redeeming your Hilton points, you have the option of staying at a the Hilton Times Square, which is located right on 42nd Street and is the the most upscale Hilton family choice in the neighborhood.
+For redeeming your Hilton points, you have the option of staying at the Hilton Times Square, which is located right on 42nd Street and is the most upscale Hilton family choice in the neighborhood.

-If you're traveling with your family or just want room to spread out, the DoubleTree Suites Times Square is located on Broadway and 47th Street and all rooms are suites and feature a separate living area with a pull-out bed.
+If you're traveling with your family or just want the room to spread out, the DoubleTree Suites Times Square is located on Broadway and 47th Street and all rooms are suites and feature a separate living area with a pull-out bed.

 Room rates at the Hampton Inn Manhattan/Times Square Central include breakfast, which can be a great value-add when you're trying to stretch your NYC travel budget.
 Technically this... hotel is located just south of Times Square, on 41st Street between 7th & 8th Avenues.